saltastroops/data-archive-frontend/docs/setup.md

-Other environment variable should be added starting with `REACT_APP_` so that they can be picked up automatically by react. there are four files `.env, .env.development, .env.production` and `.env.test` as the file names suggest they should be
+Other environment variable should be added starting with `REACT_APP_` so that they can be picked up automatically by react. there are four files `.env, .env.development, .env.production` and `.env.test` as the file names suggest
 - `.env` is for general environment variable.
 - `.env.test` is for testing environment variable.
 - `.env.development` is for development environment variable.